javascript-tutorial/ko.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 Note, there's one funny thing.
 Where is the method `rabbit.hasOwnProperty` coming from?
 We did not define it.
 Looking at the chain we can see that the method is provided by `Object.prototype.hasOwnProperty`.
 In other words, it's inherited.

-...But why `hasOwnProperty` does not appear in `for..in` loop, like `eats` and `jumps`, if it lists all inherited properties.
+...But why does `hasOwnProperty` not appear in the `for..in` loop like `eats` and `jumps` do, if `for..in` lists inherited properties?

 The answer is simple: it's not enumerable.
 Just like all other properties of `Object.prototype`, it has `enumerable:false` flag.
-That's why they are not listed.
+And `for..in` only lists enumerable properties.
+That's why it and the rest of the `Object.prototype` properties are not listed.

 ```smart header="Almost all other key/value-getting methods ignore inherited properties"
 Almost all other key/value-getting methods, such as `Object.keys`, `Object.values` and so on ignore inherited properties.